yashfafola/yashfafola/README.md

 # Hi there 👋, I'm Yash
-I'm Yash, doing R&D in the field of microwaves, Wireless Communication Technologies.
+doing R&D in the field of microwaves, Wireless Communication Technologies.
 I also enjoy embedded programming, software development and learning new tools and technologies related to IoT.

 ## Skills
 * C, C++, Embedded C